 Evaluation hyper-parameters.
-[19, 28] and [33] have publicly available code whereas for [17] we contacted the authors.
-Indeed, [17] has the disadvantage that the light configurations has to be known at train time therefore specific light positions had to be assigned to the networks to be trained for the dataset.
-[19] performs best with a manual initialisation of the specularity parameter c (0 is fully specular, 1 fully Lambertian) we used 0.1 for the Cup, 0.2 for the Bell, 0.25 for the Bawl and Tool, 0.5 for the Ball, Die, Hippo, Jar and Squirrel, 0.75 for the Bunny and 1 for the rest.
-For [28], we used the Cauchy estimator with 0.5 on the respective hyper-parameter.
-For both [19] and [28] we disabled the lighting calibration parameter.
-For all methods, we evaluated on full resolution images (2048x1536) except for [33], which is severely limited by GPU RAM so we had to subsample to (512x384) which was the maximum we could fit on 24GB Nvidia Titan RT.
+[13, 52] and [53] have publicly available code whereas for [20] the code has been provided.
+Indeed, [20] has the disadvantage that the light configurations has to be known at train time therefore specific light positions had to be assigned to the networks to be trained for the dataset.
+[13] performs best with a priori initialisation of the specularity parameter c (0 is fully specular, 1 fully Lambertian) we used 0.1 for the Cup, 0.2 for the Bell, 0.25 for the Bawl and Tool, 0.5 for the Ball, Die, Hippo, Jar and Squirrel, 0.75 for the Bunny and 1 for the rest.
+For [52], we used the Cauchy estimator with 0.5 on the respective hyper-parameter.
+For both [13] and [52] we disabled the lighting calibration parameter.
+For all methods, we evaluated on full resolution images (2048x1536) except for [53], which is severely limited by GPU RAM so we had to subsample to (512x384) which was the maximum we could fit on 24GB Nvidia Titan RTX.
 All other approaches are CPU RAM limited but 'only' require around 120GB.
-The computation time was varied from around 15 minutes (the fastest was [19] on the Bowl) to around two hours (the slowest was [17] on the Jar).
+The computation time was varied from around 15 minutes (the fastest was [13] on the Bowl) to around two hours (the slowest was [20] on the Jar).
 For all of the methods, the initialisation was a flat plane at the mean depth computed exactly using the GT depth map.

-Finally, we also evaluated the far-field method [13].
-The assumed lighting direction was set the overage one for each light and numerical integration was used on the output normal map to be able to compare surfaces.
+Finally, we also evaluated the far-field method [1].
+The assumed lighting direction was set the average one for each light and numerical integration was used on the output normal map to be able to compare surfaces.
+It is worth to mention that our 52 lights is within the range of lights the model in [1] is trained for.

 Evaluation metrics.
 As it is the standard in PS literature, we first evaluate the competing approaches using the angular error on normal maps.
-We note that [19] and [28] output surfaces as dense depth maps, therefore the normals have to be estimated using finite differences.
+We note that $[\square 3]$ and $[\square 3]$ output surfaces as dense depth maps, therefore the normals have been estimated using first order (forward and downward) finite differences.
 The other 3 methods output both surfaces and normals.
 It is very important to mention, that normal evaluation has two major limitations.
 Firstly, for real data, there can be regions where the ground truth normal uncertainty is non-negligible.
 This is inevitable due to capturing surfaces with a laser scanner that only provides very dense point clouds.
 Even micro-meter accuracy on the surface can generate a few degress uncertainty of normals in regions of complicated geometry.
-The second important issue with evaluating on normals is that even on synthetic data, ground truth normals are not fully consistent with the ground truth depth.
+The second important issue with evaluating on normals is that even on synthetic data, ground truth normals are not fully consistent with the ground truth depth $[\square 3, \square]$.
 This is inevitable due to the fact that for any non-trivial object, the projection operation generates a depth map that is discontinuous and non-differentiable for a significant portion of the pixels.
-In fact, to quantify this discontinuity measure, we compared the ground truth normals with the normals that are obtained with differentiation of the ground truth depth and indeed observed a 3.3° error on average over the whole dataset (varying from $1.8^{\circ}$ on the Jar to $9.2^{\circ}$ on the House, as shown on the penultimate row of Table 1).
+In fact, to quantify this discontinuity measure, we compared the ground truth normals with the normals that are obtained with differentiation of the ground truth depth and indeed observed a 3.3° error on average over the whole dataset (varying from 1.8° on the Jar to 9.2° on the House, as shown on the penultimate row of Table 1).
+Conversely, numerical integration (using [23]) of GT normals has an average error of 1.67mm with repsect to the ground truth.